 Contact the Western Institute in Spratt Hall 105, or call 816-271-4100, to obtain specific information regarding Institute courses, or to suggest courses which may be of interest to the community.
-Normal operating hours for the Institute are from 8:00 a.m. to 8:00 p.m.
-Monday through Thursday; and 8:00 a.m. to 4:30 p.m. on Friday.
+Normal operating hours for the Institute are from 8:00 a.m. to 4:30 p.m.
+Monday through Friday.